AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Best practices of the chatbot development process are:

-• Identifying target audience and understanding their needs,
+1. Identifying the target audience and understanding their needs.

-• Understanding which business area will benefit most from a chatbot,
+3. Recognizing which business area will gain the most from a chatbot.

-• And optimizing the usability and the accessibility of your chatbot on the customer side.
+5. Enhancing the usability and accessibility of your chatbot for customers.

 Further reading